deekshitaachari/Emotional-aware-conversational-ai/README.md

 4. To Enhance User Engagement

 Create an interactive conversational environment that encourages users to communicate openly and actively participate in recommended activities for emotional well-being.

-# 6. Proposed Solution

-The proposed system is an Emotion-Aware Conversational AI platform that detects user emotions from text and generates emotionally adaptive responses.

 ---